Abbas Shah ( Shah Abbas )

 Caucasian Chajli rugs are often labelled Chajli Kazak or Chajli Shirvan.
 The Chajli design consist of three octogonal medallions.

 A Chanteh is a small bag made by nomadic weavers.
-See examples of Chantehs.
+Read more about Chantehs.

-The Royal Danish Collections has several 17th centuries Persian Chenille carpets stored at Rosenborg Castle.
+The Royal Danish Collections has several 17th centuries Persian Chenille carpets.
+Read more about the Chenille carpets stored at Rosenborg Castle.

 The design of Chelaberd rugs are associated with the village Chalabilar in Karabagh.
 They are also named Sunburst Kasak or Eagle Kazak.